pminina01/readthedocs/BufferingWrapper-target.md

 _bufferSize_ - Number of log events to be buffered.
 Integer Default: 100

 _flushTimeout_ - Timeout (in milliseconds) after which the contents of buffer will be flushed if there's no write in the specified period of time.
 Use -1 to disable timed flushes.
-When set to -1, the buffer will be flushed when the program ends.
 Integer Default: -1

+###Remarks

+The buffer is flushed when the program ends even if _flushTimeout and/or the _bufferSize has not been reached.